Sports Fans can Interact with Teams & Players

-In addition to news stories, teams also use apps to send out starting team news, formations and upcoming fixtures.
+In addition to news stories, teams also use apps to send out starting team news, formations, and upcoming fixtures.
 There’s no need to browse the major tabloids for the sports news you are interested in when you can get it directly from the horse’s mouth.
-This helps bridge the gap between team and supporter, makes those buying tickets feel closer to the team and encourages them to engage more, liking, sharing, commenting and even purchasing.
+This helps bridge the gap between team and supporter, makes those buying tickets feel closer to the team, and encourages them to engage more, liking, sharing, commenting, and even purchasing.

 If there’s a problem, such as a missing ticket or an issue with an online purchase, there’s no need to jump in your car or public transport and visit the stadium.
-Fans can now get in contact with the relevant department at their team using their device and get a quick answer.
+Sports fans can now get in contact with the relevant department at their team using their device and get a quick answer.
 A growing number of sports teams employ supporter liaison officers who chat with followers through the app.

 Voice your Opinion: